-What does a Magento Solution Architect do?
+What Does a Magento Solution Architect do?

-Other responsibilities include:
+Other responsibilities of a Magento ecommerce solutions architect include:

-Coming up with simple solutions to complex technical problems
+- Coming up with simple solutions to complex technical problems

-Creating scalable, maintainable, flexible, and well-documented architectural solutions and designs for Magento sites
+- Creating scalable, maintainable, flexible, and well-documented architectural solutions and designs for Magento sites

-Overseeing the development process to make sure the system design is implemented
+- Overseeing the development process to make sure the system design is implemented

-Supporting the Magento site through post-deployment and future iterations
+- Supporting the Magento site through post-deployment and future iterations

 Out of the five stages of a project’s life cycle (initiation, planning, execution, control, and closure), architects are active in three: planning, execution, and control.

-Building a custom website is like building a house — you need an architect to plan the building, an interior designer to make the rooms look nice, and a team of developers to lay the bricks.
+“Building a custom website is like building a house,” she says.
+“You need an architect to plan the building, an interior designer to make the rooms look nice, and a team of developers to lay the bricks.
 A Magento Solution Architect is like an architect in a construction project, whereas a Solution Specialist performs the role of an interior designer.
-Magento developers — like property developers — are responsible for building the project.
+Magento developers — much like construction workers — build the project piece by piece.”

-Magento 2 Certified Solution Specialist
+Magento 2 Certified Solution Specialist (aka Solution Architect)

 The road to becoming an accomplished architect is long and arduous.
 There’s a steep learning curve for anything Magento-related, and architects have to stay ahead of this curve.
 Simply put, they need to know Magento inside and out — all the intricacies, sticking points, and pitfalls.

-7+ years of experience in PHP building object-oriented websites
+- 7+ years of experience in PHP building object-oriented websites

-2+ years of experience with Magento, ideally Magento 2
+- 2+ years of experience with Magento, ideally Magento 2

-5+ years of experience in ecommerce
+- 5+ years of experience in ecommerce

-Knowledge and experience with design and architectural patterns, including MVC, GoF, and Enterprise Integration patterns
+- Knowledge and experience with design and architectural patterns, including MVC, GoF, and Enterprise Integration patterns

-Solid experience interacting with MySQL database systems through abstraction layer, plus the ability to write raw SQL queries
+- Solid experience interacting with MySQL database systems through abstraction layer, plus the ability to write raw SQL queries

-Excellent experience using PHP to create and consume web services (SOAP, XML-RPC) and/or other experience implementing data integrations within the platform
+- Excellent experience using PHP to create and consume web services (SOAP, XML-RPC) and/or other experience implementing data integrations within the platform

-Experience in project and solution estimation and team structure definition
+- Experience in project and solution estimation and team structure definition

-Ability to elicit requirements and communicate clearly with non-technical individuals, development teams, and other ancillary project members
+- Ability to elicit requirements and communicate clearly with non-technical individuals, development teams, and other ancillary project members

-Experience with the agile delivery process
+- Experience with the agile delivery process

 Not every developer or team lead gets to this level because it requires a serious commitment to architecture as well as the Magento platform.

-There are stores that spend millions of dollars on maintenance because they lack a good architecture.
+There are stores that spend millions of dollars on maintenance because they lack good architecture.
 A sound architecture will reflect in your conversions, SEO, site responsiveness, performance, and revenue.

 For your project to succeed, the architect needs to:

-Be active in the project as early as possible – Like we already mentioned, architects are active in three stages of a project’s life cycle: planning, execution, and control.
+- Be active in the project as early as possible – Like we already mentioned, architects are active in three stages of a project’s life cycle: planning, execution, and control.
 If the architect isn’t present at the planning stage, you may as well start over because the architect will likely make significant design improvements.

-Take scalability, flexibility, and your future plans into account – If your business takes off and you’re not able to handle an increasing amount of orders, you’ll lose customers and hurt your brand’s reputation.
+- Take scalability, flexibility, and your future plans into account – If your business takes off and you’re not able to handle an increasing amount of orders, you’ll lose customers and hurt your brand’s reputation.
 A good ecommerce store needs to be open to change.
 Architects are up-to-date on emerging technologies and can tell you when it’s time to upgrade.

-Find simple, effective, and reliable solutions – You can have an interactive site design with all the bells and whistles, but if it’s not functional, you won’t see the results you expected.
+- Find simple, effective, and reliable Magento solutions – You can have an interactive site design with all the bells and whistles, but if it’s not functional, you won’t see the results you expected.
 Architects can find a balance between aesthetic and effective and they know what it takes to build a stable site that loads quickly.

 Architects are great at managing complexity.
 They are able to unify components under one all-encompassing structure that takes security, integrity, and scaling into account.

-Magento Solution Architects are the smartest people in the room when it comes to Magento.
-They can resolve technical and business challenges of all shapes and sizes all while keeping people and processes in check.
+Solution Architects are the smartest people in the room when it comes to Magento.
+They can resolve technical and business challenges of all shapes and sizes while keeping people and processes in check.